 In late October of 2007, myself, Jeremy and several friends were having a BBQ in his backyard.
 I vividly remember, while looking at his Studio Shed sipping on a cold beverage, saying, "you know, I think there is a business here.
 If we could panelize these, make them super easy to go together, like Lego’s for adults... allow anyone to put them together... there doesn’t seem to be anyone doing exactly this.”
 So over the next year, after research, debate, inspired conversation, and endless rides, we decided to incorporate.
 We launched a simple, yet cool little website, and offered two storage models – 8 x 10, and 10 x 12.
 Shortly after, we got some quick bites and some good press.

 A couple months later, with me still working out of our small house, I decided I needed to get an office, but couldn’t afford rent at that time.
 So I finished out the Studio Shed in my backyard.
 Within 3 days, I had it insulated, drywalled, put some flooring in, and it was done.
 I also built another unit to be the storage shed.
 Both of our units (Jeremy and mine) were 120 square feet – plenty of space.
-As soon as I added a desk, some chairs, a little fridge, and started working (day 4) my wife was like, “This is the best idea we’ve ever had.”
-And that’s when we launched our lifestyle interior kit, as we quickly saw that most people were like me: they needed some simple extra space, and not just a shed.
+On day 4, the unit was fully complete, and I added a desk, some chairs, a little fridge, and was all set and working.

-My home office set up was simple and comfortable.
-An L shaped desk against the wall, a couple chairs, coffee table, and some nice artwork from my friend Susie Billings (Susie did the awesome and massive artwork for the Patagonia Boulder store).
+My home office setup was simple and comfortable.
+An L-shaped desk against the wall, a couple of chairs, a coffee table, and some nice artwork from my friend Susie Billings (Susie did the awesome and massive artwork for the Patagonia Boulder store).
 Eventually I spruced it up a bit more, with a rug and a little fridge.
 This little space was our “Headquarters” for our first two years in business (2008 & 2009).
 Here you can see a (much younger) Jeremy working at one of our desks.
 As far as heating and cooling, here in Colorado, we mainly just need heat, so I used a little space heater.
 Over the years, customers in warmer areas, would just use a mini-split (which we offer today).

 (2009) Jeremy and Brava in Studio Shed HQ.